shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

       - \partial_z \\
       \end{bmatrix}

-**Homogenous equations**
-(Gauss's law and Maxwel-Ampere equation)

-In subsequent article, we show how the two tensors obtained in that manner are related as one being the Hodge dual of the other.
+In a next article, I show how the two tensors obtained in that manner are related as one being the Hodge dual of the other.